QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/privacy-policy.md

 ## Use of AI in Support and Operations

-QuestPDF uses AI tools to help operate its support and internal workflows, for example to triage incoming messages, summarise support requests, and help draft responses.
+QuestPDF may use AI service providers to assist with internal support workflows, subject to appropriate contractual and security safeguards.
+AI tools are used only on information you provide in support correspondence and not on customer application data processed locally by the Software.

 Where AI is used, a human remains involved in the process.
 QuestPDF does not make decisions that produce legal or similarly significant effects about you based solely on automated processing.

-When AI is used to assist with support, it processes only information that you have provided to QuestPDF for that purpose — primarily the content of your support emails and related materials such as GitHub issues or discussions.
-It is not used to access data from your own systems or the application data processed within your own use of the Software.
+Please do not include sensitive, confidential, proprietary, or personal data in support requests unless it is necessary for the request or separately agreed with QuestPDF.

 ## Security Measures